Visual Odometry with Neuromorphic Resonator Networks: Results

 The VSA-based approach to VO that we develop here leverages a neuromorphic method for scene analysis based on a generative model described in our accompanying paper~\cite{renner2022T}.
-A generative model of a scene holds the knowledge of possible object shapes and their transforms that can generate an image.
+A generative model of a scene holds knowledge of object shapes and their transforms, which may generate different images.
 The analysis of a given image requires inference in the generative model, involving a computationally expensive search over all shapes and transforms.

-To make this inference tractable, our method uses a formulation of the generative model in which images are represented as a sum of products of VSA vectors.
-Different terms in the sum correspond to different objects in the image.
-Different vectors in each product describe different factors of variation of an individual object, such as shape, translation, and rotation.
-The inference then involves vector factorization, which can be performed efficiently and in parallel on neuromorphic hardware~\cite{renner2022T} by the so-called resonator network \cite{frady_2020_resonator,kent_2020resonator}.
-Specifically, resonator networks can perform invariant pattern recognition with respect to a certain image transform if the image is encoded into a reference frame in which vector binding is equivariant to the image transform.
-For image translation, this requires image encoding into a Cartesian reference frame by a transform that fulfills the Fourier convolution theorem.
-The convolution theorem then guarantees that each translation (or convolution) in the image domain can be computed on the image representations by component-wise multiplication with a vector, that is, by vector binding.
-In~\cite{renner2022T} fractional power encoding \cite{frady_2019precession,komer_2019,frady2021VFA}, (see Eq.~\ref{eq:evtenc_sum}) is used to encode the input image.
-This is a linear transform like the conventional Fourier transform but with randomized rather than regularly spaced frequencies.
+The method in~\cite{renner2022T} uses a formulation of the generative model in which an image is represented as a sum of products of VSA vectors.
+The terms in the sum correspond to different objects in the image.
+The vectors in the products describe different factors of variation of each individual object, such as shape, translation, and rotation.

+In particular, inference constitutes vector factorization, which can be performed efficiently and in parallel on neuromorphic hardware~\cite{renner2022T} by the so-called resonator network \cite{frady_2020_resonator,kent_2020resonator}.
+Specifically, resonator networks can perform pattern recognition invariant with respect to a certain image transform, such as translation or rotation.
+To enable this, the image is encoded so that image transforms can be expressed as vector binding.
+Image translation requires encoding into a Cartesian reference frame by a transform that fulfills the Fourier convolution theorem.
+The convolution theorem then guarantees that each translation in the image domain can be computed on the image representations by component-wise multiplication with a vector, that is, by vector binding.
+We do this in~\cite{renner2022T} by using fractional power encoding \cite{frady_2019precession,komer_2019,frady2021VFA} to encode the input image.
+This linear transform into the complex domain is similar to the conventional Fourier transform but with randomized rather than regularly spaced frequencies.